JasperPluijmers/GoProtocol/README.md

 After this the currently active player can send a move to the server which can acknowledge the move and broadcast a new status.
 This is continued until the game is finished after which the server broadcasts the finished game status and the winner.

+When the game is finished the server asks the players if they want to play a rematch, if both respond with yes the game is restarted with the same config.
+If one of the players responds negative the other player is notified.
+ This new game is commenced with a new `ACKNOWLEDGE_CONFIG` command.
+## Notes

+The server is responsible for maintaining a valid gamestate, so it handles things like removing captured stones, calculating the scores and making sure the game flow is maintained.

 ## Commands
 In the following description commands and parameters will be given in full caps where parameters are preceeded by a `$` sign.
 Commands have a set String representation which will be provided in a later section.